1915 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The auction record documentation reveals consistent strong performance across all color designations, with notable price appreciation over recent years as collectors increasingly recognize the 1915-S as an undervalued key date.
+The auction record documentation reveals consistent strong performance across all color designations, with notable price appreciation over the years as collectors increasingly recognize the 1915-S as a legitimately scarce semi-key date.

-Market activity patterns demonstrate steady collector engagement with periodic surges reflecting broader numismatic interest in early Lincoln cent rarities, positioning this issue as both a significant collecting challenge and investment opportunity.
+Market activity patterns demonstrate steady collector engagement with periodic surges reflecting broader numismatic interest in early Lincoln cent rarities, positioning this issue as both a significant collecting challenge and a sound long-term investment opportunity.

 Market Activity: 1915-S Wheat Penny